OpenPj/alfresco-process-services-project-sdk/README.md

  * APS extensions JAR (`aps-extensions-jar`): put here your Java extensions
  * Activiti App Overlay WAR (`activiti-app-overlay-war`): it will generate activiti-app WAR overlay with APS Extensions JAR embedded
  * Activiti App Overlay Docker (`activiti-app-overlay-docker`): it will put your overlayed WAR into the APS Docker container

+Running Docker will also create volumes for each storage component (contentstore, db and ElasticSearch) for making the development approach in APS consistent and reliable.

 # APS Extensions JAR Module